 For example, some albums or illustrated encyclopedias.
 Cookbooks are good too.
 They brighten up the guests waiting for snacks and drinks, while the hosts, as always at the beginning of the evening, fuss in the kitchen.
 They also save you from pauses and give ideas for discussions in the first minutes, while the conversations are still only accelerating.

-And this book is just like that, entertaining for everyone, and delighting everyone: adults, children, adult guests, and children of guests!
-It depicts whole animals or only parts of their bodies in life size - shark teeth, an elephant foot, a crocodile head, a huge squid eye, a giant (incredibly giant!) frog, a tiny cute lemur...
+And this book is just like that, entertaining for everyone and delighting everyone: both adults and children, and adult guests, and children of guests!
+It depicts whole animals or only parts of their bodies in life size - shark teeth, an elephant foot, a crocodile's head, a huge squid eye, a giant (incredibly giant!) frog, a tiny cute lemur...
 You apply different parts of the body to the pictures - and right amazed!
 In addition to pictures in the book about each animal, there are amusing rare facts.
 For example, imagine, an anteater can eat a huge amount of termites in one sitting, but he will never completely destroy the colony, he leaves a part so that it can recover.